joeynaor/jfrog-flux-test/README.md

 ```
 git add -A && git commit -m "test" && git push
  ```
-After a few moments, we'll be able to see the HelmRepository in Flux:
+After a few moments, we'll be able to see the HelmRepository in our cluster:
 ```
 flux get sources helm